EtheriousKing/to-do-list-1/README.md

 ## Installation
 1. Clone this Repository
-2. Extract the cloned repository and novigate to it.
+2. Extract the cloned repository and navigate to it.
 3. Run `npm install`
 4. Run `node index.js`